MatthewKazan/3D-lidar-slam/README.md

 iphone-lidar-slam/
 ├── src/                  # Source code for the SLAM system │   ├── slam/             # ROS2 node for ICP-based SLAM
-│   │   ├── config/       # Various configuration files including iphone lidar/camera parameters vital for calibration
+│   │   ├── config/       # Various configuration files including vital calibration config
 │   │   ├── launch/       # Launch files for the SLAM node
-│   │   ├── rosbags/      # Directory for storing rosbag files, both input and global maps │   │   ├── scripts/      # Python scripts for data processing, and other utilities │   │   ├── slam/         # Main ROS2 nodes which publish and subscribe to the various topics │   ├── archive/          # Old useless code i'm too scared to delete and too lazy to move to a different branch │   ├── misc/             # Miscellaneous files, including the writeup and other documents ├── lidar_ios_app/        # iOS app for capturing point clouds
+│   │   ├── rosbags/      # Directory for storing rosbag files, both input and global maps │   │   ├── scripts/      # Python scripts for data processing, and other utilities │   │   ├── slam/         # Main ROS2 nodes which publish and subscribe to various topics
+│   ├── archive/          # Old useless code i'm too scared to delete and too lazy to move to a different branch │   ├── misc/             # Miscellaneous files, including the writeup and other documents ├── lidar_ios_app/        # iOS app for capturing point clouds